CommVault Systems (CVLT) Q4 2017 Results - Earnings Call Transcript

 A primary element of most enterprise deals is the journey to the cloud.
 This includes customers utilizing the Commvault Data Platform to migrate data to and from the cloud, manage data in the cloud, or manage data across on-premise data centers and multiple clouds.
 Our strategic cloud partnerships with Microsoft and Amazon continued to grow.
 As anticipated, our services revenue of $88.2 million was down slightly on a sequential basis.
 As of March 31, 2017, our deferred revenue balance was approximately $278 million, which is an increase of $32.7 million, or 13%, over the prior year period and up 9% sequentially.
 We have a healthy large deal funnel as we enter Q1 2018.

 During the quarter, approximately 67% of software license revenue was sold on a per terabyte capacity basis.
 This is down from 68% in Q3 2017.
 Capacity-based license sales also represented 69% of our full year software revenue, down from 73% in FY 2016.
-We anticipate that capacity-based licenses will continue to decline, as software license revenue continues to shift to stand-alone solution sets and as we gradually introduce subscription-based pricing models.
+We anticipate that capacity-based licenses will continue to decline, as software license revenue continues to shift to standalone solution sets and as we gradually introduce subscription-based pricing models.

 For the full fiscal year, total revenues were approximately $651 million, representing a 9% increase over fiscal 2016.
 Annual software revenues were up 15% and 17% year-over-year on a constant currency basis.
 This is particularly encouraging and validates a successful implementation of our strategy.
 Specifically, annual license revenue growth improved significantly from a negative 9% in FY 2016 to a positive 15% in FY 2017.
 Our much improved license revenue growth in FY 2017 was due to a number of factors, including our clearly defined leadership position as the data experts for large enterprises as they journey to the cloud.

-Very strong growth from our stand-alone solution sets driven by virtual, edge, and archive.
+Very strong growth from our standalone solution sets driven by virtual, edge, and archive.
 Strong growth in our healthcare vertical.
 Better execution from our sales teams as a result of improved sales leadership, structure and staffing, combined with our industry leading software and services.
 All of these factors provide a foundation for growth as we enter FY 2018.
 That foundation will be enhanced in FY 2018 with a strong product cycle, compelling new pricing models, and improved distribution leverage.
 As a result, we enter FY 2018 with increased confidence.

 I will now address our Q1 FY 2018 and full year FY 2018 financial outlook.
 The good progress we made with all elements of our business during FY 2017 positions us to continue to deliver solid software license revenue and earnings growth in FY 2018.
 We would like to remind you that our fiscal Q1 is our most challenging quarter due to seasonality.
 However, we do have a strong big deal funnel, which could help us achieve our Q1 2018 objectives.